ProteaNetwork/Protea-MVD/README.md

-# MVP
+# Protea MVP
-A simple MVP to display user flow.
+MVP to display core functions and user flows in Protea